galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 $$ \hat{\rho}_{j} \le \rho \quad \forall j $$

 To achieve this, various penalization terms to the loss function can be added.
-The common one is based on the **Kullback-Leibler** (KL) divergence: a measure between the similarity of two distributions.
+The common one is based on the **Kullback-Leibler** (KL) divergence: a measure of the similarity of two distributions.

 $$ \sum_{j=1}^{O_{d_2}} \rho \log \frac{\rho}{\hat\rho_j} + (1-\rho) \log \frac{1-\rho}{1-\hat\rho_j}  = \sum_{j=1}^{O_{d_2}} KL(\rho||\hat{\rho_j}) $$